Mary Rose O'Reilley

-Mary Rose O'Reilley is an American poet, novelist and writer of non-fiction.
+Mary Rose O'Reilley is an American poet, novelist, and writer of non-fiction.

 Life

 O'Reilley was born in Pampa, Texas, and educated in Roseville and Saint Paul, Minnesota.
-She was raised a Catholic, is now a member of the Religious Society of Friends (Quakers).
+She was raised a Catholic and is now a member of the Religious Society of Friends (Quakers).
 She has spent time in Buddhist practice, in particular under Thich Nhat Hanh.
-She graduated from the College of St. Catherine and completed the Ph.D. at the University of Wisconsin–Milwaukee.
+She graduated from the College of St. Catherine and completed her Ph.D. at the University of Wisconsin–Milwaukee.

-From 1978 to 2006, she taught English and environmental studies at the college/University of St. Thomas.
+From 1978 to 2006, she taught English and environmental studies at the College/University of St. Thomas.

 O'Reilley lives on an island in Puget Sound.